Coughing and aspiration in Dysphagia: What you need to know

 Coughing is a protective airway reflex designed to expel material from the vicinity of the airway.
 In many cases, a cough is evidence that the body is responding appropriately to airway threat.
 A strong, effective cough may successfully clear penetrated or aspirated material.

 However, the absence of coughing does not mean aspiration has not occurred.
-This is known as silent aspiration, which is more common in individuals with neurological impairment, reduced sensation, or altered consciousness.
+When foreign substances pass through into the lungs/respiratory system without a reflexive cough, this is known as silent aspiration.

 The only reliable way to determine whether aspiration or penetration has occurred — and whether material has been effectively cleared — is through instrumental assessment such as: